worakritsoo/svelte-ionic/README.md

 # Known issues

-## Livereload seems to need ctrl-F5
-After code changes, I need to hit ctrl-f5 to reload, as Chrome gives an error (GET http://localhost:5000/bundle/main.js net::ERR_ABORTED 404 (Not Found)) on automatic live-reload

 ## REPLs are Ionic 4
 The REPLs are Ionic 4.
 I think they still sufficiently serve purpose to play around with the UI, so for now I won't bother too much updating them.